 Popular Diets for UC/Crohn’s

 Different diets work for different people.
-Most of the popular diets of the day don’t have the clinical research available to support a true endorsement.
+Many of the popular diets of the day don’t have the clinical research available to support a true endorsement.
 As always, the best way to figure out what diet works for you is to keep a food journal and to discuss your patterns and findings with your healthcare provider.
-With that in mind, some people have found success by following the below regimes.
+With that in mind, some people have found success by following the below regimes for ulcerative colitis and Crohn’s disease.

 The Paleo diet tries to mimic the diet our hunter-gatherer ancestors may have eaten.
-It restricts dairy, grains, legumes, refined sugars, and encourages people to eat natural, whole foods as often as possible.
+It restricts dairy, grains, legumes, refined sugars, and encourages people to eat natural foods as often as possible.
 The body derives energy from lean proteins and fats rather than excessive carbohydrates.
-Emphasis is placed on eating plenty of vegetables and moderate fruits.
+Emphasis is placed on eating plenty of vegetables and a moderate amount of fruits.
 Proponents believe the diet reduces inflammation within the body.
 Opponents believe the diet is more restrictive than necessary, and that it could cause nutrient deficiencies, excessive weight loss, or problems with cholesterol, blood pressure and cardiovascular disease.
-There are some promising studies supporting aspects of the Paleo diet, but more evidence is still needed.
+The Paleo diet is something that may work for some people, but not for others.

 The Keto or Ketogenic diet is in some ways an offshoot of the Paleo diet.
-The main difference with the Keto diet is that it reduces carbohydrates at what some would call an extreme level.
+The main difference with the Keto diet is that it reduces carbohydrates at a higher level.
 Most versions of the Keto diet recommend reducing net carbs (or total carbs minus fiber) to 20 or fewer grams per day.
 It is also a high-fat diet, with low to moderate amounts of protein.
 Proponents believe the diet reduces inflammation in the body and improves the gut’s microbiome.
 Opponents have the same concerns as they do with the Paleo diet, especially given the emphasis on eating large amounts of fat.
-Some research supports the ketogenic diet for indications such as epilepsy, cancer and obesity, but more research is needed to determine long-term effects on other conditions.
+Some research supports the ketogenic diet for indications such as epilepsy, cancer and obesity, but more research is needed to determine effectiveness for other conditions.

 Low FODMAP Diet